pratyush021/youtube-downloader/readme.md

 	pytube: A library specifically designed to download youtube videos

 2. Initial features:
-	1. accepet video url as input
+	1. accepet video url as input - done
-	2. fetch video info
+	2. fetch video info - done
-	3. selecting video quality
+	3. selecting video quality - done
-	4. download the video
+	4. download the video - done
-	5. progress indicator
+	5. progress indicator - done
+    6. download video with respolution more than 1080p
 3. Not using DASH streams as I don't want to have to merge both audio and video codec.
 Once the core features are done, I'll do DASH.